OAGi/Score/docs/user_guide/index.rst

 which is composed of the Object Class Term of the ACC and the DEN of the ASCCP.

-For example, the “Purchase Order.
-Details” ACC has the property “Customer Party.
-Party” ASCCP means that there is a “Purchase Order.
+For example, the "Purchase Order.
+Details" ACC has the property "Customer Party.
+Party" ASCCP means that there is a "Purchase Order.
 Customer Party.
-Party” ASCC representing the association between the ACC and the ASCCP.
+Party" ASCC representing the association between the ACC and the ASCCP.
 The ASCC carries details such as the cardinality of the property, the definition of the property when used under the ACC.